microsoft/WhatTheHack/068-AzureOpenAIApps/Student/Challenge-03.md

 A successfully completed solution should accomplish the following goals:

 - Some files may contain multiple document types in the same file.
-- Should be able to properly classify documents and use the appropriate model to extract the submissions contained in the file
+- The application should be able to properly classify documents and use the appropriate model to extract the submissions contained in the file
 - Should be able to process all documents
 - Should be able to extract all form fields from the documents
 - Should be able to grade the questions for correctness.